 GeoTIFF stands for Geographic Tagged Image File Format.
 This type of file allows georeferencing information to be embedded within a TIFF file.

-In the future, PVcase GM might have an option to directly import GeoTIFF files to be used as topography, but until that is the case, it is possible to use this type of file by simply following these steps:
+In the future, PVcase might have an option to directly import GeoTIFF files to be used as topography, but until that is the case, it is possible to use this type of file by simply following these steps:

 -